Cloud media services CIDR IP address range

 Notes:

-To ensure that the entirety of the address range is covered, run these checks against each one of the following destination FQDNs:
+To ensure that the entirety of the address range is covered, you must run these tests against each one of the following destination FQDNs shown in this table - regardless of your home region.

 • netdiag.use1.pure.cloud